-Through your Oxford Health Plan, you can access a licensed developmental specialist who understands the complexities of autism and acts as a helping hand for the family for the entire course of treatment.
-Specialists:
+Through your Oxford Health Plan, you can access a licensed developmental specialist who understands the complexities of Autism Spectrum Disorder and acts as a helping hand for the family for the entire course of treatment.
+Autism specialists:

-- Help obtain a comprehensive evaluation (if needed) and insure care encompasses the whole person.
+- Help obtain a comprehensive evaluation (if needed) and ensure care encompasses the whole person.
 Trained in intensive behavioral treatments, they are a resource to assist selection of the right providers.
-They help providers create an intensive behavioral treatment plan that addresses individual needs
+They help providers create an intensive behavioral treatment plan that addresses individual needs.

-- Help coordinate an array of medical and community resources and assist with periodic treatment plan updates to insure that the right care leads to the best outcome
+- Help coordinate an array of medical and community resources and assist with periodic treatment plan updates to ensure that the right care leads to the best outcome

 - Provide direction with regard to claims

-- When the family needs answers to questions, additional assistance, or simple human support, the autism specialist is there to help
+- Help when the family needs answers to questions, additional assistance or simple human support

 If you or a covered dependent has cancer, Oxford's Cancer Nurse Advocates can provide information about treatment, answer your questions, help you make informed decisions, and guide you to a provider in your local community or within your provider's network.
 Information is also available for Cancer Centers of Excellence network facilities, which are nationally respected organizations chosen because of their high-quality care and results.

-To seek support or to find more information about the Cancer Support Program and the Cancer Centers of Excellence network, please call 1 (866) 936-6002 between 7 a.m. and 7 p.m.
-CT, Monday through Friday.
-For the hearing impaired, please call the National TTY Relay Center at 1 (800) 855-2880.
+To seek support or to find more information about the Cancer Support Program and the Cancer Centers of Excellence network, please call 1 (866) 936-6002 between 8 a.m. and 8 p.m.
+ET, Monday through Friday.
+For hearing-impaired assistance, please call the National TTY Relay Center at 1 (800) 855-2880.
 The Cancer Support program is optional, and you have no obligation to use the service or receive treatment at a Cancer Centers of Excellence network facility.